 DIY Fabric Flowers

 If you are looking for more shapes of flowers here are two more tutorials.
 These additional shapes are also made from circles of fabric and are great for reducing your scrap basket.

-- How to Make Fabric Yo Yos – These flowers are made from gathered circles and are round and puffy.
+- How to Make Fabric Yo-Yos – These flowers are made from gathered circles and are round and puffy.

 - Cloth Flower Making – These are a similar flower with pointed ends.